MyParcelCOM/json-schema-form-builder/README.md

 ## Usage

+The following section provides examples of how to use the library to create forms and convert them into JSON Schema.

 ### Meta Fields

-All properties that are not part of the JSON Schema specification will be stored as `meta` fields.
+While `JSON Schema` is useful for laying out forms it is also limited in the options in allows specifying.
+To prevent this from being an issue, information that is not part of the JSON Schema specification will be stored as `meta` fields. and will be defined using the `Meta.php` class.

-The following fields are used in this library:
+The following meta-fields are supported:

 - `help`: A string that describes the purpose of the field.
 - `label_translations`: Translations for the label of the field. (the non-translated label is stored as the